LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 This is a word cloud of all the words that appear in the comments which are scored in `Afinn()`.
 The 'f-bomb' and most of it's variations have a score of -4, and with the volume of which it appears in the comments, skews the sentiment data negatively extremely hard.

-This is inaccurate to reality.
-An "f-yeah LeBron!" in real life would be considered a positive reaction, but that comment would get scored as a -4.

 Luckily, editing python libraries is very easy.
-A copy of the library was made and the two biggest words from this word cloud were removed.
+A copy of the library was made and the two biggest words from this word cloud were removed from the scoring lexicon.
 This is how that simple edit changed the look of our sentiment plot

 ![alt text](https://github.com/LucasXavierChurchman/Capstone1/blob/master/images/CommentDensityCustomAfinn.png "defaultvcustomafinn")

-A hypothesis test for the difference in means of this data was performed, giving **p-val = 0.003**, which is significant at any reasonable alpha value and degrees of freedom
+A hypothesis test for the difference in means of this data was performed, giving **p-val = 0.000002**, which is significant at any reasonable alpha value.

+These results are dramatic and should be taken with a grain of salt.
+An "f-yeah LeBron!" in real life would be considered a positive reaction, but that comment would get scored as a -4 before editing how the scoring lexicon.
+On the other hand, an "f-you Lebron!" is a negative reaction and probably should be scored a -4.
+However, both these examples with our new lexicon would be scored 0.

+The point here is that our sentiment analysis fails to account for one very important thing: context.

+## Takeaways
+Although this analysis evolved away from what it originally set out to do, an equal amount of knowledge was gained.
+Predicted trends of comment density between different indicators of fandom appeared in the plots and calculations.
+As a bonus, some degree of an inverse correlation between comment density and sentiment was shown, but the reasonsfor this are unclear.

+Furthermore, the 2nd part of the analysis displayed just how important context is for analysis text, especially when gauging sentiment.
+Instant, reactionary comments on social media are fundamentally different from well thought out response to, say, an email survey.
+This opens the door for future projects that take this into account, possibly utilizing the knowledge of some inverse correlation between sentiment and comment density.